A world-standard education facility

 “We feel privileged to continue our work with the Cambodian Children’s Fund (CCF) and establish the Neeson Cripps Academy to educate children who otherwise wouldn’t have access to world-class teachers and resources,” said Fraser Cameron, President and CEO, Velcro Companies.
 “Through this partnership, we’re also inspiring the next generation of innovators and honoring our long-time former Chairman, Robert Cripps, and his commitment to leadership.”

-The landmark building has been designed pro-bono by acclaimed New York firm CookFox Architects.The ecologically integrated design and sustainable strategies will help create a healthy environment for learning and limit the school’s water and energy usage.
-The building will feature low energy lighting, natural ventilation, open-air learning spaces, and integrated bamboo and terracotta solar shading.
+The landmark building was designed pro-bono by acclaimed New York firm CookFox Architects.The ecologically integrated design and sustainable strategies help create a healthy environment for learning and limit the school’s water and energy usage.
+The building features low energy lighting, natural ventilation, open-air learning spaces, and integrated bamboo and terracotta solar shading.

-The rooftop features a garden that will minimize solar heat gain, reduce stormwater runoff, and provide educational opportunities, and a covered, multi-purpose athletic court to facilitate outdoor activities in all conditions.
-Using biophilic design principles, the school will incorporate natural and biomimetic materials.
-Exposed concrete will be patterned with a design inspired by traditional Khmer textiles, imprinting the school of the future with a connection to the rich cultural history of Cambodia.
+The rooftop features a garden that minimizes solar heat gain, reduces stormwater runoff, and provides educational opportunities, and a covered, multi-purpose athletic court facilitates outdoor activities in all conditions.
+Using biophilic design principles, the school incorporates natural and biomimetic materials.
+Exposed concrete is patterned with a design inspired by traditional Khmer textiles, imprinting the school of the future with a connection to the rich cultural history of Cambodia.

 “Our studio believes deeply in the concept of global citizenship.
 We are thrilled to design a state of the art educational environment to support CCF, Velcro Companies, and Marshall Wace’s passion in training the next generation of leaders.” said architect Rick Cook.